mami-project/trafic/README.md

 The `client` and `server` sections are further subdivided into two parts: an `at` block containing scheduling information, and a role specific configuration.
 (See the full list of [client](etc/client-blueprint.yaml) and [server](etc/server-blueprint.yaml) configurables.)

-The default direction of a flow is server to client.
+The direction of a flow is always server to client.

 ### Example: ABR video

-To give an example, the following file describes an adaptive bit rate (ABR) video flow composed of three HD (960x720) video chunks, 10 seconds each:
+To give an example, the following file describes an adaptive bit rate (ABR) video flow composed of seven HD (960x720) chunks, 10 seconds worth of video each:
 ```
 label: &l abr-video